-This guideline provides a summary of the key principles and environment protection requirements of the Act and subordinate legislation.
+This guideline provides a summary of the Act's key principles and environment protection requirements as well as subordinate legislation.
 The technical details in this guideline describe measures to assist in meeting these requirements.

-The guideline does not represent a comprehensive statement of the law as it applies to particular problems or to individuals or as a substitute for legal advice.
+The guideline does not represent a comprehensive statement of the law as it applies to either particular problems or individuals or serves as a substitute for legal advice.

-What is energy from waste?
+What is 'energy from waste'?